Hobart the Capital of

 Huon Valley in Tasmania

-should also stop off at some of the roadside stores
+You should also stop off at some of

-and tables to sample the local produce including it's
+the roadside stores and tables to sample the local produce

 Tasmania

-is located between Hobart and Launceston.
-Ross is a
+Ross is located between Hobart and Launceston.
+Ross

-beautiful colonial heritage town in the heart of Tasmania’s
+is a beautiful colonial heritage town in the heart of

-occasions held the world-record price for a bale of
+on many occasions held the world-record price for a

 Wool Centre’s Heritage Museum and Wool Exhibition -